Stoke City 1 Hull City 3: 'I won't get carried away' insists Liam Rosenior

-Stoke 1 Hull City 3: 'I won't get carried away' insists Liam Rosenior
+Stoke 1 Hull City 3: 'I won't get carried away' insists Tigers boss Liam Rosenior

 First-half goals from Aaron Connolly – his fifth of the season – and Adama Traore handed the Tigers control just after the half-hour mark.